confluentinc/examples/multiregion/docs/multiregion.rst

       multi-region-async-op-leader-is-observer: 0
       multi-region-default: 0

 #.
-Some of these metrics are viewable in the "Topics" section of the C3 UI.
+Metrics relating to partitions, followers and observers are viewable in the "Topics" section of the C3 UI.

-    TODO FIX--what other metrics are here?

-   "ReplicasCount" can be determined by adding the number of "Followers" and the number of "Observers".

    |C3 monitoring topics|